HGO4605 – Transformations in the global economy: value chains and production networks

 Students with admission to other relevant master’s degree programmes can apply for admission as guest students.

 Teaching will be in the form of seminars and will consist of eight ordinary seminar meetings.
 Seminar meetings will take place once a week, last for three hours and consist of a combination of a lecture, group work, presentations and discussions.
-The final seminar will also last for three hours, and will include a summing-up of the course and exam preparation based on students’ requests and questions.
+The final seminar will include a summing-up of the course and exam preparation based on students’ requests and questions.

 Compulsory instruction and coursework

 Attendance at seven out of a total of eight seminars is compulsory.